ROHIT-01234/ChatiFy/README.md

 # ChatiFy

-ChatiFy is a real-time chat application featuring a React frontend and a Node.js backend.
-It leverages modern technologies such as React, Vite, Socket.IO, and Express to provide a seamless chat experience.
+*Company*: CODETECH IT SOLUTIONS

+*Name*: Rohit Kumar

+*Intern ID*: CT12WC98

+*Domain*: Mern Stack Web Development

+*Duration*: 12 weeks

+*Mentor*: Neela Santosh

+ChatiFy is an innovative real-time chat application that combines a sleek React frontend with a robust Node.js backend to deliver an exceptional messaging experience.
+By utilizing modern technologies such as React, Vite, Socket.IO, and Express, ChatiFy ensures seamless communication between users.
+The application boasts several impressive features, including real-time messaging facilitated by Socket.IO and a responsive user interface styled with Tailwind CSS, making it visually appealing and user-friendly.
+Additionally, ChatiFy prioritizes security with JWT authentication, alongside integration with MongoDB for data management, ensuring that user information is both protected and easily accessible.
+Overall, ChatiFy exemplifies a forward-thinking approach to chat applications, providing users with both functionality and security.

 ## Features